MatthewDavidBradshaw/AndroidTestingTools/README.md

 	}
 }
 ```

+The compiler will not fail if a type safe action or assertion is used on an object with an invalid type, however runtime checks will automatically throw descriptive exceptions.

 ### Putting it all together
 All of these tools can be combined to simplify automated testing of custom views.
 The steps to create an automated test using this library are: